Islandora-CLAW/claw-docker-solr/README.md

 ## Notes

-Eventually we will support running on either Open JDK or Oracle JDK, but for the moment it only supports Open JDK.
+Eventually we will support running on either OpenJDK or Oracle JDK, but for the moment it only supports OpenJDK.

 ## Maintainers/Sponsors